Published August 19th, 2020 by Assaf Trafikant

 - All of them were for more than [X] items (this is a very common issue)

-Each of these issues (except for no. 6) is an excellent issue to have.
+Each of these issues (except for the last one) is an excellent issue to have.
 Why?
 Because they’re easy to diagnose, and the solution usually comprises a small code fix.
 It’s easy to show the developer where the issue occurred, and everything can be fixed and re-examined.
-All of this information is available in every backend, no matter what platform you’re using.
+All of this information is available in every back-end, no matter what platform you’re using.

 Transactions of More Than [X] Items